WangLabHKUST/CNAPE/README.md

 ## Introduction

 Copy number alterations (CNAs) are important features of cancer.
-While the standard methods for CNA detection (CGH arrays, SNP arrrays, DNA sequencing) rely on DNA, occasionally DNA data are not available, especially in cancer studies (e.g. biopsies).
+While the standard methods for CNA detection (CGH arrays, SNP arrrays, DNA sequencing) rely on DNA, occasionally DNA data are not available, especially in cancer studies (e.g. biopsies, legacy data).
 CNAPE comes into play by predicting CNAs based on gene expression data from RNA-seq.

 ## How to run